saltyorg/docs/docs/reference/guides/code-server-setup.md

    ![](../../images/code-server-setup/03-dark-mode-home-dir.png)

-## point it at the host `/opt` dir
+## Set your workspace to host `/opt` dir

-Probably, you want to edit config files for the apps, which are in `/opt`.
+You'll likely need to modify configuration files for your applications, which are generally located in the `/opt` directory.

-The host `/opt` dir is mounted into the container as `/host_opt/`.

-Choose `File -> Open Folder...` from the hamburger menu on the upper left:
+In the container environment, the host's `/opt` directory is mounted as `/host_opt/` by default in saltbox.

+To access this, click on the hamburger menu icon in the top left and select `File -> Open Folder...`

    ![](../../images/code-server-setup/04-file-open-folder.png)

-Navigate to `/host_opt/`, click the arrow:
+Next, navigate to the `/host_opt/` directory and click the arrow icon to expand it:

    ![](../../images/code-server-setup/05-host-opt.png)

-and you should be presented with your `/opt` directory.
-Most of the things you will want to edit are here.
+You should now see the contents of your /opt directory.
+Most of the configuration files you'll need to modify are located here.

    ![](../../images/code-server-setup/06-host-opt.png)

-This should stick the next time you load the app.
+These settings should persist and be present the next time you launch the code-server web page.

-## install some extensions

-I suggest you install a few extensions:
+## Enhancing code-server with Extensions

+We recommend that you install some extensions to enhance your code-server setup.
+These extensions will provide functionalities such as syntax highlighting and indentation coloring for different file formats.

-Click on the Extensions icon on the left, then type the name of the extension into the search box, and click the "install" button.
+To install an extension, click on the Extensions icon on the left, type the name of the extension into the search box, and click the "install" button.

    ![](../../images/code-server-setup/07-extensions.png)

+### Recommended Extensions

-Python:
+#### Python:

    ![](../../images/code-server-setup/08-python.png)

-Rainbow-indent:
+#### Rainbow-indent:

    ![](../../images/code-server-setup/09-rainbow.png)

-Redhat YAML:
+#### Redhat YAML:

    ![](../../images/code-server-setup/10-yaml.png)

-Better TOML:
+#### Even Better TOML:

    ![](../../images/code-server-setup/11-toml.png)

-Those are just suggestions; install others if you prefer.
+These are just suggestions; feel free to install other extensions that suit your needs.

-Now, with these extensions installed, you should have syntax highlighting and indentation coloring for:
+With these extensions installed, you should have syntax highlighting and indentation coloring for:

+### Extension Examples

-TOML
+#### TOML

    ![](../../images/code-server-setup/12-toml-sample.png)

-YAML
+#### YAML

    ![](../../images/code-server-setup/13-yaml-sample.png)

-JSON
+#### JSON

    ![](../../images/code-server-setup/14-json-sample.png)